yungjakey/ptdata-djpy-workshop/doc/ENGLISH.md

 Don't worry if you don't have these installed yet—follow the step-by-step instructions below.

+> **Note:** If you run into any issues in the `Prerequisits` or `Getting Started` sections, please refer to below `Troubleshooting` guide.

-## 🔧 Installation Guide for Windows
+## 🔧 Prerequisits

 If you are working on managed Citrix machines, you can (hopefully) skip these steps.
-In case you encounter any issues during install, please refer to the section below to troubleshoot your issue.
+In case you encounter any issues during install, please refer to the section below to +shoot your issue.

 ### 1. Install Visual Studio Code